h-wakaa/AI-Web-Scraper/README.md

 ## 1. Set Up Virtual Environment

-Create a new folder for the project and set up a virtual environment:
+Create a new folder for the App and set up a virtual environment:

 ```bash
 python -m venv venv